 All the while as you work through the display cases you don’t know what happened to him, but then, relief!
 Notification that he is alive and a Prisoner of War (POW), then desultory correspondence via the Red Cross, and a letter confirming the change in RAF allowance now that his status has changed!
 Nothing stops the clerks!

 ¹ RAF Cosford is the sister museum to RAF Hendon in London and periodically they like to redistribute their exhibits.
 The Kawasaki Ki 100 used to be in Hendon.
 It’s currently in Cosford.
 Similarly, Hendon’s Boulton Paul Defiant Mk1, Gloster Gladiator 1, and Westland Lysander III were moved to Cosford in November (2016) as part of the Hendon rebuilding project in preparation for the RAF Centenary celebrations in 2018…

-² … so I suspect the ‘War in the Air’ hanger exhibits had been bunched up on one side of the hanger to make space for them.
+² … so I suspect the ‘War in the Air’ hangar exhibits had been bunched up on one side of the hangar to make space for them.